Geo-Wade/FuelManagementApp2/README.md

-Application Simulates the process of authorizing for fuel, and fueling Run the project from the FuelManagementApplication.java file with the main method.
+Application Simulates the process of authorizing for fuel, and fueling.
+Run the project from the FuelManagementApplication.java file with the main method.
-You will be prompted to start, or stop fueling start fueling -> equipment ID prompt -> Operator Id prompt -> Hose selection You can access the h2-console by visiting http://localhost:8080/h2-console
+You will be prompted to start, or stop fueling.
+Start fueling -> equipment ID prompt -> Operator Id prompt -> Hose selection You can access the h2-console by visiting http://localhost:8080/h2-console
 - Driver Class org.h2.Driver
 - JDBC URL jdbc:h2:mem:testdb